ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 * link directionality,
 *  whether the links are multipoint or not and, if so, are whether these links are point-to-multipoint or multipoint-to-multipoint,
-* role of the termination points in the link (source, destination, hub, spoke)
+* role of the termination points in the link (source, destination, hub, spoke), and
 * some generic way to add metadata

 REQ-RELATIONSHIPS: